yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `visual`

 Enter visual mode.
+This command is only available in normal mode.

 ### `delete`

 Delete the selected characters.
+This command is only available in normal mode.

 | Options/Arguments | Description                                                                |
 | ----------------- | -------------------------------------------------------------------------- |